 Britain warns tech firms over risks of China expansion

-LONDON, Nov 24 (Reuters) - The British government launched a website on Tuesday warning digital and technology firms of the ethical, legal and commercial risks of expanding into China and accepting Chinese investment.
+LONDON, Nov 24 (Reuters) - Britain's digital and technology firms must be wary of the ethical, legal and commercial risks of expanding into China and accepting Chinese investment, according to a UK government website.

+Under a new law put forward separately on Tuesday, telecoms companies could be fined up to 10% of turnover or 100,000 pounds ($133,140) a day if they contravene a ban on using equipment made by Chinese technology firm Huawei.

-Britain published this month a bill giving ministers far-reaching power to intervene in corporate deals which could threaten national security, the culmination of years of growing concern about Chinese and other foreign investment in key industries.
+Britain also published this month a bill giving ministers far-reaching powers to intervene in corporate deals which could threaten national security, the culmination of years of growing concern about Chinese and others investment in key industries.

-Launched with the slogan "China.
+Using the slogan: "China.
 See the Potential.
-Know the Challenge" the government website is designed as a guide for digital and tech firms, encouraging good practice and raising awareness of potential issues.
+Know the Challenge," the government website is designed as a guide for digital and tech firms, encouraging good practice and raising awareness of potential issues.

-"The UK is determined to support our businesses to engage with China in a way that reflects the UK’s values and takes account of national security concerns," digital and culture minister Caroline Dinenage said in a statement.
+"The UK is determined to support our businesses to engage with China in a way that reflects the UK’s values and takes account of national security concerns," digital minister Caroline Dinenage said in a Nov.
+6 statement.

 "There is a risk that your company’s technology could be used to violate human rights," said a section on ethical risks, highlighting concerns about facial recognition software censorship, and mass surveillance among other concerns.